 Our Under 2’s environment is licensed for up to 13 babies and toddlers.
 With small numbers and high teacher/child ratios, we are able to provide a warm, positive and nurturing environment, with time to take in and capture those special moments.

-Children’s learning experiences are recorded in their own Portfolio, as well as on Storypark, accompanied with photos and creative examples of their work.
+Children’s learning experiences at our daycare centre in Palmerston North are recorded in their own Portfolio, as well as on Storypark, accompanied with photos and creative examples of their work.
 Teachers are guided by children’s rhythms, meeting each child’s needs through calm, gentle and respectful routines with the child’s well-being always at the heart.

 Te ao Maori values and concepts such as the mana and wairua of each child are held in high regard, with teachers developing the children’s sense of self and emotional well-being throughout the programme.